kuznetckiy/pioneer-doc-en/module/optic.rst

 The module is also equipped with optical distance sensor.
 It can measure altitude above the floor or other objects from 0 to 1.5 m range.
 When Pioneer exceeds this value, the barometer is used for altitude control.

+ap.goToLocalPoint(x, y z) is used for programmed flight.
+Pioneer sets the start point (0, 0, 0) when the motors are armed.
+Y - axes is directed forwards, X - axes is directed to the right.
+Z parameter represents the altitude.
+The (x, y, z) values set the coordinates where Pioneer will fly, based on start point.

+.. note:: Positioning error increases with flight distance.

 Optical flow module firmware update
 -------------------------------------